j4wg/interview-coder-withoupaywall-opensource/README.md

 ```

 **IMPORTANT**: The application window will be invisible by default!
 Use Ctrl+B (or Cmd+B on Mac) to toggle visibility.
+               The application window will be non-interactive by default!
+Use Ctrl+U (or Cmd+U on Mac) to toggle interactivity.

 ### Building Distributable Packages